ruiramos/react-sampler/README.md

 ==============
 Because your apps are boring.

 Developing an invoicing app using React?
+Another project management app?!
-Think your TodoMVC could use a little flare?
+Think your TodoMVC could use a little... flare?
 React Sampler might just be what you need!

 Easily assign sound samples to keyboard keys and make your apps fun again!